-Every supply and distributing pipe providing water to premises should be fitted with a stop valve to control the supply to those premises only.
+Every supply and distributing pipe providing water to premises should be fitted with a stop valve (SV) to control the supply to those premises only.
 Stop valves at point of entry shall be screw down type complying with BS1010.

-The Water Acts normally require premises to have separate supply pipes wherever this is possible.
-Where a supply or distributing pipe provides water in common to two or more premises a stop valve should be provided, either inside or outside the premises to which each occupier has access.
+The Water Act requires that premises have separate supply pipes wherever this is possible.
+Where a supply or distributing pipe provides water in common to two or more premises a stop valve should be provided, either inside or outside the premises, to which each occupier has access.
 The principle is that if any occupiers are suffering damage or nuisance to their premises due to a leaking or defective fitting whether on their own premises or on a common pipe they should have ready access to a stop valve which controls the supply to those premises or fittings.
 Attention is drawn to the need for the provision of whole site backflow protection where two or more premises are served by a common supply pipe.

-Provision of draining taps Schedule 2.4.11
+Provision of draining taps